 15. Stony Point Campground, Chippewa National Forest

 Get ready for some relaxing R&R on the shores of Leech Lake.
 The lake is just one of the many bodies of water in Chippewa National Forest.
-In fact, Chippewa is filled with more lakes and wetlands than any other national forest in the US!
+Chippewa is filled with more lakes and wetlands than any other national forest in the US!
 If you feel like stretching your legs, adventure down any of the 290 miles of hiking and mountain biking trails.

-The Stony Point Campground hosts 44 campsites and each and every one has access to the majestic lake and its swimming beach.
 Get out on the water via the boat ramp or one of two harbors, or just kick back and enjoy the peaceful scenery.
 Amenities here include flush toilets, hot showers, and a playground.

 16. Grand Marais Campground & Marina